 Your child is oh so capable and clever at discerning what their brain and body wants to learn how to do next.
 We could be studying and painting sunflowers one minute and excavating dinosaur bones in the garden, the next!
 Every day is exciting, every day is a learning adventure.

 As your child's teachers, our aims are simple: we are creating a deeply embedded self-motivation to seek out and love learning.
 We are building independent thinking skills and ultimately we want your child to enjoy coming to school knowing that their teachers love them for exactly who they are and exactly where they are in their own learning journey.
 We all shine in different ways.

-Our unique curriculum intends to give all children, what we call the 4 Performatots C's:
+We intend for our curriculum to bestow all children with what we call the 4 Performatots C's:

-We do this through a truly magical and unique learning programme, that fully acknowledges and harnesses the power of the arts and the attributes they give young people.
+We do this through a truly magical and unique learning programme, that fully acknowledges and harnesses the power of the arts and the attributes they give young children.

-Facilitated by our highly qualified and experienced teachers, we capture children's interests, spark their imaginations and build on their knowledge and skills each and every day.
+Facilitated by our highly qualified and experienced teachers, we capture your child's interests, spark their imagination and build on their knowledge and skills each and every day.